 • Dr. William W. “Sam” Greenfield, University of Arkansas for Medical Sciences

-Our expert panelists will offer practical solutions and recommend actionable steps that you can implement in your own community.
+Our expert panelists offered practical solutions and recommend actionable steps that you can implement in your own community.
 Click the images below to see how you can help promote vaccine confidence.